LAMINATING COLORECLAY

 You might think this is 'over kill' on the babying and waiting, but it is not.
 You have put in so much work on this piece to get it to this point that waiting a bit for the clay to rest and equalize is going to prevent cracking.

 I am slicing the canes, creating a pattern and carefully patting them down.
-Then I gently roll them together making sure to only press DOWN, not stretching the pattern.

-I let this piece rest on a damp towel beside the matching piece of plain white clay for at least one hour … time to let them shrink back a bit and equalize in moisture.
-Then carefully place one on the other.
+I let this piece rest on a damp towel beside a matching piece of plain white clay for at least one hour.

 Shape and gently press into whatever form you are using.